Beyond Spaghetti: Unexpected Italian Dishes You Need to Try

 by Meghan Meghan 25 April 2025

 Treat Mom to an unforgettable dining experience filled with flavor, warmth, and amore.
-Our Mother’s Day celebration features a curated 4-course Italian menu where each guest selects one item from every course—crafted with love and authentic ingredients by our culinary team.
+Our Mother’s Day celebration features a curated 4-course Italian menu.

 Taste of Italy at Gianni & Mac's